TaraRhoseyn/systems-analysis-and-design/README.md

-# systems-analysis-and-design
-Assignment for a Systems Analysis and Design module.
+# Systems Analysis and Design Assignment

+## What is it?

+An essay and diagrams designing a software system based on a brief.

+## What grade did I get?

+74%